Skip to main content

 What is the average price per sqm in the 19th arrondissement of Paris in 2026?

-In 2026, the average price per sqm in the 19th arrondissement ranges between 7,000 and 9,500 euros depending on the micro-neighborhood.
+In 2026, the average price per sqm in the 19th arrondissement ranges between 7,000 and 9,500 euros depending on the micro-neighbourhood.
 The Buttes-Chaumont area (rues Botzaris, Simon-Bolivar, Manin) has the highest prices (8,500-9,500 euros per sqm).
 The Crimee, Flandre and Villette areas are more affordable (7,000-8,000 euros per sqm).
 The 19th remains one of the arrondissements with the best quality-of-life to price ratio in Paris.

-The Buttes-Chaumont neighborhood is one of the most sought-after areas in the 19th arrondissement.
+The Buttes-Chaumont neighbourhood is one of the most sought-after areas in the 19th arrondissement.
 It combines an exceptional living environment (the 25-hectare park), a village atmosphere (rues Botzaris, de la Mouzaia), and good transport links (Buttes-Chaumont and Botzaris metro stations, lines 7bis and 11).
 Prices have risen 22% in ten years, driven by the growing attractiveness of northeastern Paris.

 What are the advantages of buying in the 19th arrondissement rather than a central arrondissement?

 The 19th offers three major advantages: prices per sqm 30 to 40% lower than central arrondissements (6th, 7th, 8th), larger surface areas for the same budget, and a living environment with green spaces (Buttes-Chaumont, Parc de la Villette, Canal de l'Ourcq).
-For a couple with children or a first-time buyer, the 19th makes it possible to buy a real 3 or 4-bedroom where central Paris only offers a studio or a small 2-bedroom.
+For a couple with children or a first-time buyer, the 19th makes it possible to buy a real 3 or 4-room where central Paris only offers a studio or a small 2-room.

-Related reading
+Further reading